taylor-yamashita/nursery-rhyme/README.md

 # nursery-rhyme-taylor

-Checkpoint Project #3

-Using Ruby and RSpec.
+A project that recites the nursery rhyme "This Is the House That Jack Built" in original, randomized, and semi-randomized order, implemented with Ruby and RSpec.